Preventing HIV Infection (PrEP)

 Reduce your risk for HIV Infection with PrEP

 PrEP stands for pre-exposure prophylaxis.
 It is a way to prevent an infection BEFORE coming into contact with a virus.
 PrEP is used to prevent HIV, and an FDA-approved pill is available.

-Gay or bisexual men or heterosexuals who have an HIV-positive partner have a higher risk of getting HIV, and these people stand to benefit the most from PrEP.
+Gay or bisexual men or heterosexuals who have an HIV-positive partner have a higher risk of getting infected, and these people stand to benefit the most from PrEP.